-How To Secure Your Garage Door: 4 Tips
+How to Secure Your Garage Door

-1. Upgrade your Garage Door Opener
+1. Upgrade Your Garage Door Opener

-2. Pay Attention To Your Door’s Emergency Release Trigger
+2. Pay Attention to Your Door’s Emergency Release Trigger

-The vast majority of garage doors have a special emergency release trigger that will allow you to get in or out of your garage when there is a power cut.
-Typically, the trigger is near the top of the door, allowing burglars an opportunity to access the switch and gain access to your home through your garage door.
+The vast majority of garage doors have a special emergency release trigger that allows you to get in or out of your garage when there is a power outage.
+Typically, the trigger is near the top of the door, allowing burglars to access the switch and enter your home through your garage door.